-With last year’s PG&E announcement that they’re moving forward with a Public Safety Power Shutoff (PSPS) in select California areas, and the Kinkade wildfire that raged in Sonoma county, the news sparked a whole train of thought about my own emergency readiness.
+With the 2019 PG&E announcement that they’re moving forward with a Public Safety Power Shutoff (PSPS) in select California areas, and the Kinkade wildfire that raged in Sonoma county, the news sparked a whole train of thought about my own emergency readiness.
 I grew up in California, and it hit home seeing the wildfire—only one among the record-breaking number of wildfires in California throughout 2019—consume entire houses.
 Not to mention the 70 mph winds caused the fire to spread more than 15 square miles in the span of hours.

 If I was forced to evacuate, like the 900 residents of the Geyserville community or the recent evacuations in Oregon including residents near eastern Marion County, what would I grab?
 What is crucial, just in case I don’t have a home later?
 Would I miss anything and never get it back?

 So I started doing some digging on emergency go bags.
 Needless to say, there’s a TON of disaster prep information floating around out there.
 I wanted to get down to the nitty-gritty, including the overall cost and weight of the go bag.
 Because let’s face it: When a wildfire is on the horizon, and you have no choice but to grab and go, you don’t want a 75+ pound bag weighing you down.